Chambray is a plain weave fabric, with a single but different warp and weft colour.

 Double ring-spun denim uses ring-spun yarn for both warp and weft.
 It is the traditional way to produce denim.

-Honeycomb fabric is the term used to describe a manufactured fabric consisting of sheet materials /fibres that has been formed into an open-ended network of hexagonal cells, each cell’s wall being shared with its immediate neighbours.
-Read more..
+Honeycomb fabric is the term used to describe a manufactured tissue consisting of sheet materials /fibres formed into an open-ended network of hexagonal cells, each cell’s wall shared with its immediate neighbours.

 Piqué is a heavy cotton material woven in corded or figured effects.
-The goods are used for such purposes as ladies’ tailor-made suits, vesting’s, shirt fronts, cravats, bedspreads, and the like.
-It was originally woven in diamond-shaped designs to imitate quilting.
-The name is French for quilting.
-Read more..
+The goods for purposes such as ladies’ tailor-made suits, vesting’s, shirt fronts, cravats, bedspreads, and the like.
+It was initially woven in diamond-shaped designs to imitate quilting.

 The lengthwise, vertical yarns carried over and under the weft.
 Warp yarns to generally have a more twist than weft yarns because they are subjected to more strain in the weaving process and therefore, require more strength.